• Skip to primary navigation

 The Saskatoon Freeway is expected to be a minimum four-lane, 55-kilometre stretch of divided highway that will divert traffic away from the city.
 It will improve traffic flow to and from the city and surrounding municipalities.
 It will connect with eight provincial highways, and some municipal roads.

-It will potentially have 15 interchanges, five railway overpasses, two flyovers and one major river crossing.
+It will potentially have 17 interchanges, five railway overpasses, several flyovers and one major river crossing.

 Environmental considerations